 8. Minimal wardrobe for newborn sessions.
 The times I recommend clients (parents/siblings of the newborn) keep their wardrobe super simple during newborn photos.
 In these cases, you don’t want the clothing to overshadow the precious little person that we’re showcasing.
 I recommend grey, black, cream, chambray, and white for these shoots.
 If we’ll be posing a big sister with the baby, light pink is a good color that adds a little something, but again, it’s not enough to overpower the baby.

 9. Dress for the weather, and be flexible.
 If you’re from Oklahoma, you know that it can be 30 and cloudy one day, 75 and sunny the next.
 So, be prepared to be flexible with wardrobe, in case you have to switch it up last minute.
 If you have plans for a cute sundress for your daughter, and the weather ends up being 20 degrees colder than you were anticipating, switch it up a bit by adding layers.
 Tights, boots, scarf, cardigan.
 Dress appropriately for the weather that day, even if it doesn’t go with your original plan.
 If your child is sweating profusely in a sweater during his shoot, he won’t be happy.
-And on the same token, if your child is wearing a tank dress and the tempature drops too much, it’ll reflect in the final images.
+And on the same token, if your child is wearing a sleeveless dress and the temperature drops, it’ll reflect in the final images.

 10. Dress for the situation.
 Just as dressing for weather is important, dressing for the situation is just as important.
 A fancy black dress and a dress shirt and tie wouldn’t be the most appropriate wardrobe for a forest or grassy setting.
 More formal wear would be more appropriate for an urban or “big city” feel.
 We will chat about the vision you have for your photos and together, we will choose a location that best suits your vision.

 Kids Wardrobe Tips

-2. Dress your kiddos in clothes that fit perfectly, not with room to grow.
+2. Dress your kiddos in clothes that fit perfectly, NOT with room to grow.
 Even if you child may only wear the outfit for a few months, it’ll look much better than putting them in something that they still need to grow into.
 Go a size smaller in jackets, cardigans or blazers.
 A too-big jean jacket, blazer, sweat shirt, sweater or hoodie will not compliment shape.
 It looks sloppy on children.

 3. Shoes are a very important part of wardrobe.
 If you have the cutest little trousers and button down for your son to wear for pictures, but slap his favorite pair of Disney tennis shoes on him, it makes the whole look lose cohesiveness.
 Stay away from character shoes, flip flops, crocs.
 My recommendation for shoes are boots, leather sandals (just say “no” to Old Navy flip flops), Converse All-Stars, Toms, Sperrys, LIvie & Luca, Moccasins for babies, and Mary Janes..
 And always, barefoot is an adorable option, especially with babies.
-I’d much rather see bare feet than the bottom of their shoes.

-5. Layers are just as important for child wardrobe as it is for yours.
+5. Layers are just as important for children wardrobe as it is for yours.
 Hats, glasses, vests, bow ties, cardigans, suspenders, tights or leggings under a skirt.
 I do recommend making the outer layer (blazer, cardi, jacket) fit snugly.
 I usually purchase the outer layers one size smaller than normal, because they tend to run on the bigger side.

 6. Bow and headband tips.
 For babies, toddlers and older girls, I always recommend keeping hair accessories simple.
 When they are too big (the size of their face-big), it distracts from their faces.
 The only time you can get away with a bigger hair accessory is when the child has lots of hair, or long hair.
 Even if your baby girl doesn’t have a ton of hair, don’t feel the need to hide that adorable head behind a huge head piece that makes her angry because she’s pulling it off every few seconds.
 Simple and dainty is just as pretty and understated.